xogeny/denada-go/README.md

 With just this simple grammar, we've created a parser for a DSL that can parse our sample asset list above and flag errors.

+### Named Rules and Recursion

+To created recursively nested grammars, it is necessary to somehow "break" the potentially infinite structure.
+Since Denada grammars are (at least up until now) isomorphic with the input structures, handling recursion is a challenge.
+In fact, any time there are repeated patterns you'll have an issue with repeating yourself (potentially an infinite number of times).

+For this reason, the "description" field of a **definition** rule can also include a specification of what **rules** should be matched for the children.
+The plural in "rules" is important.
+The specification for child rules appears in the description after a `>`.
+What follows the `>` can be one of the following:

+    * `$root` - Use the rules that appear at the root of the document.

+	* `$children` - Use the children of the current definition.
+This is the default so you never have to specify it explicitly (although it will work).

+    * `<rulename>` - Where `<rulename>` is the name of a **fully qualified** definition rule.
+The set of possible rule matches for the children will correspond to the children of all rules that match the specified rulename.
+Since multiple rules can have the same name, the search for a match is done across **all** children from all rules.

+A simple and convenient shorthand here is to prefix the rule description with a `^`.
+This indicates that the children of the associated definition should match the siblings of that definition (*i.e.,* this is a simple way to describe a simple recursive relationship where the same entities can appear at every level from this point down).

+Note that the Denada cardinality syntax allows you to specify a `-` for the cardinality.
+This means exactly zero occurences of that entity.
+This is useful for creating collections of rules that are never matched by themselves, but can be referred to in multiple locations within the grammar for specifying the rules for children.

 ## Denada Syntax

 Here is EBNF for the Denada language: